 SOLUS is Queen’s Student On-Line University System.
 You’ll have access to a SOLUS account once you become a Queen’s student.
 You’ll use SOLUS to register for courses, add and drop courses, update your contact information, view financial and academic information, and pay your tuition.

-General Organic Chemistry I
+General Organic Chemistry I (with Virtual Laboratory)

 An introduction to the basic principles of organic chemistry with emphasis on bonding, stereochemistry, reaction intermediates and reaction mechanisms, and structure-reactivity correlations.
 Intended for students in biological and life sciences.
 Students in chemistry or biochemistry programs should not enrol in this course.
-See also General Organic Chemistry II.

 Textbook sections covered (Organic Chemistry, Solomons and Fryhle, 11th ed.)

 |1.9-1.15||Molecular Geometry: Quantum Mechanical Model (review)|

 |2.1-2.2||Hydrocarbons ("the skeleton")|